pramesh-7234/Mini-Projects/README.md

-Just some of my codes that I wrote to learn.
+Just some of my codes that I wrote to learn and didn't wanna lose it.
 Nothing imp.
-Ignore